Keeping You Informed

 Our work and continues unabated despite the pandemic and the efforts to silence the dialogue on Palestine, but we very much need your support.
 Please make your tax-deductible donation today.

-With my best wishes for the holidays and my deepest appreciation,
+With my best wishes and deepest appreciation,

 President, Institute for Palestine Studies-USA